-Bayscapes Program of the U.S. Fish and Wildlife Service
+Bayscapes Program of the U.S. Fish & Wildlife Service

 Extensive information on conservation landscaping techniques and plants to use.

 Dedicated to researching, promoting, and educating the public about conservation-based landscaping practices to benefit the Chesapeake Bay watershed.

 The Encyclopedia of Grasses for Livable Landscapes by Rick Darke